 The Kiss gets the glory, but take time to view all the permanent displays at this upper palace.

-4. Slip around the Belvedere lake
+4. Slip behind Belvedere lake

 (The view during the Christmas season)